meliodas0n/sys_arch/README.md

       into system architecture.

   ##### Books:
-    "Distributed Systems: Principles and Paradigms" by Andrew S. Tanenbaum and Maarten Van Steen: A comprehensive guide to distributed system architecture and principles.
+    "Distributed Systems: Principles and Paradigms" -- Andrew S. Tanenbaum and Maarten Van Steen -> A comprehensive guide to distributed system architecture and principles.
-    "The DevOps Handbook" by Gene Kim, Patrick Debois, John Willis, and Jez Humble: Focuses on integrating development and operations through architecture.
+    "The DevOps Handbook" -- Gene Kim, Patrick Debois, John Willis, and Jez Humble -> Focuses on integrating development and operations through architecture.

 ### 4. Practical Learning